ganrad/openai-api-router/frontend/README.md

    Update default parameter values in the provided sample application configuration file - `app-config.json`.
 Configure AI chat applications as per your needs.

-   Most of the parameters configured for each AI application and which are passed to the backend are identical to parameters passed to Azure OpenAI REST API.
+   For each AI application, specify correct values for all required parameters.
+Many of the application parameters are identical to parameters exposed by Azure OpenAI Chat Completion REST API.
 Hence refer to the [Azure OpenAI API documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference) for description and usage information on *model_params* and *search_params*.

    Required parameters that are unique to the AI Chat Application are described in the table below.

    Parameter Name | Required (Yes/No) | Description |
    -------------- | ----------------- | ----------- |
-   ai_app_name | Yes | Set this to the name of an AI Application.
-This name should map and correspond to one of the AI Applications (App ID's) configured in the backend! sysPrompt | No | This parameter is used to set the default system prompt. user | No | This parameter can be used to specify the user principal / identity, making the Azure OpenAI API call. search_params.ai_search_app | No | This is a required parameter for Azure OpenAI OYD (On Your Data) API calls.
+   ai_app_name | Yes | Set this value to the name of an AI Application.
+This name should map and correspond to one of the AI Applications (App ID's) configured in the backend! user | No | This parameter is optional and can be used to specify the user principal / identity invoking the Azure OpenAI API call thru the AI Services gateway. sysPrompt | No | This optional parameter can be used to set the default system prompt. search_params.ai_search_app | No | This is a required parameter for Azure OpenAI OYD (On Your Data) API calls.
 Specify the name of the AI Search application.
 This name should map and correspond to one of the AI Applications (App ID's) configured in the backend.

 ### B. Run the AI Chat Application on a Azure Linux Virtual Machine

 1. Run the AI Chat Application.

    Open a terminal window.
 Connect to the Linux VM where you have cloned this repository.
-If you haven't already, switch to the `frontend` directory.
-Issue the command shown in the snippet below.
+If you haven't already, switch to the `frontend` application directory.
+Issue the commands shown in the snippet below.

    ```bash
    # Use the node package manager (npm) to install the server dependencies